 See 12.7.1.3 (Pairwise key hierarchy) and 12.7.1.6.3 (PMK-R0) for the construction of the PMKID, 13.8 (FT authentication sequence) for the population of PMKID List for fast BSS transitions, 12.6.10.3 (Cached PMKSAs and RSNA key management) for the population of PMKID List when using PMKSA caching, 13.4 (FT initial mobility domain association) for the population of PMKID List for FT initial mobility domain association, 12.12.2 (FILS authentication protocol) for the population of PMKID List with FILS authentication, and 12.7.1.6 (FT key hierarchy) for the construction of PMKR0Name and PMKR1Name.

 NOTE—A STA need not insert a PMKID in the PMKID List field if the STA will not be using that PMKSA.

-Requirements for support of MAC privacy enhancements(11aq)

-Instruct the editor to modify as follows:

-The non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS.
-A PMKSA created as part of an RSNA will contain the MAC address of the AP used to create the PMKSA.
-Implementations of APs where dot11PMKSACachingMACRandomizationActivated is false or undefined might also bind a cached PMKSA to the non-AP STA’s MAC address.
-Therefore, a non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching, unless dot11PMKSACachingMACRandomizationActivated is true and the AP indicates support for PMKSA Caching with MAC Randomization in its Extended Capabilities element, in which case the non-AP STA may use a different MAC address.

 PMKSA

 Instruct the editor to modify as follows: